rosiwalden/ruby_challenge_one/chapter3/challenges/README.md

 6. Run `rspec` regularly to check your progress
 7. Keep going until all the tests pass

+### Peer Code Review

+Upon submission of the initial programming task in Chapter 3, your technical coach will pair you up with someone who will review your code.
+Work with this colleague, until you are both happy that the submission is adequate at which point you can merge the branch and close the Pull Request.

+You can return [here](../PEER_REVIEW.md) to view the Peer Review Overview.

+You can find the Peer Review checklist [here](./program/CHECKLIST.md)

 ## Submitting Your Work

 Use [this form](https://airtable.com/shr6mk28x0fy3OrxN?prefill_Item=rubyf_ch3) to submit your code and screen recording